regularvanessaperson/tarot-journal-backend/README.md

 - Express: allows us to write routes that send/retrieve information from our database

 ## Database
-- MongoDB: we used a non-relational database for our app because it provided us with more flexibility than a SQL database
+- MongoDB: used a non-relational database for the app because it provided us with more flexibility than a SQL database and it was easier to adjust as needed
-- Mongoose: allows our backend to communicate with our Mongo database
+- Mongoose: allows backend to communicate with our Mongo database

 # Routes
 Methods | URLs | Actions